Phuket

 Experience the flavours of Thailand firsthand with a small-group cooking class in Phuket, where you'll learn to prepare authentic Thai dishes just like a local.
 This immersive culinary adventure offers hands-on instruction, allowing you to master traditional recipes and techniques.
 Perfect for food enthusiasts, this class not only teaches you how to cook but also provides insights into Thai culture and cuisine.

 Perched atop a forested hill, Monkey Hill Viewpoint, as the name implies, is home to roaming monkeys and also features an observation platform offering panoramic views.
-Visitors should exercise caution around the wild monkeys—officials advise against feeding them, as it can provoke aggressive behaviour.
+Visitors should exercise caution around the wild monkeys.
+Officials advise against feeding them, as it can provoke aggressive behaviour.

 Phuket is known for its breathtaking white-sand beaches, but this Thai island is also bursting with culture and history.
 Join this Phuket City Tour for a chance to experience the island's natural beauty and culture.
 See top attractions like the gigantic Big Buddha statue and the sacred Wat Chalong temple.
 Then, visit a cashew nut factory and stop for photos at Karon Viewpoint.